AichaMsalek/Data_Visualization_Netflix_movies_Tv-shows_PYTHON/README.md

 # Data_Visualization_Python
 The goal of this project is studying Netflix movies and Tv-shows trends through data visualization, using graphical representations to analyze and interpret data.
-The purpose of this study is to understand viewers preferences, anticipate content that may be popular in the future, and allows Netflix to make informed decisions about content production.
+The purpose of this study is to understand viewers preferences, anticipate content that may be popular in the future, and allow Netflix to make informed decisions about content production.
 # Librairies
 - Numpy
 - Pandas